Preparation of quasi-two-dimensional Bose mixture of ultracold $^{23}$Na and $^{87}$Rb atoms: Magnetic Trap Loading and Evaporation

 As the temperature continued to decrease, a 1064 nm laser beam was introduced to suppress the Majorana spin-flip losses near the magnetic zero point.
 This single beam, later detailed as the transport optical trap, has a beam waist of 55 $\mu$m.
 Its waist was aligned vertically with the magnetic trap center, with a horizontal offset of about 75 $\mu$m \cite{wang_bec_2016}.
 During the final 0.4 s of the second RF evaporation stage, the beam was turned on to a trap depth of $k_\text{B} \times$13 $\mu$K for Rb ($4~\mu$K for Na), thereby forming a hybrid magnetic-optical trap.
-Dual-species quantum degeneracy can also be realized in this hybrid trap.
+Typically, the evaporation of Rb atoms in this optical trap is rather inefficient due to its large polarizability at the trap light's wavelength.
+As a result, Rb atoms are mainly sympathetically cooled by evaporating Na atoms in the optical trap (as in the crossed-ODT of the science chamber).
+Here, we conceived a new strategy to overcome this constraint and efficiently evaporated both species, thereby realizing dual-species quantum degeneracy in this hybrid trap.
 To do so, after completing two stages of RF evaporation in the quadrupole trap, we adiabatically raised the optical-trap depth to 114 $\mu$K for Rb (43~$\mu$K for Na) within 100 ms while simultaneously reducing the vertical magnetic gradient to 15 G/cm.
 The remaining horizontal magnetic gradient provides the necessary axial confinement for the mixture in the hybrid trap.
 Moreover, the vertical gradient was set to levitate Na atoms against gravity but below the levitation threshold for Rb.
 This configuration allows independent control over the effective trap depths for Na and Rb in a shallow ODT.
 The total potential of the hybrid trap is given by \cite{lin_bec_2009},

 with $x'$ and $y'$ the coordinates in the 3D-MOT chamber (see Fig. \ref{fig:sciopt}), $U_{\text{ODT}} $ the depth of the ODT potential, $\omega_0 \approx 55\ \mu\text{m}$ the trap beam waist, $y'_0=-75~\mu$m the horizontal position offset of the beam center relative to the center of the magnetic trap, and $\text{g}$ the gravitational acceleration.